What is Breast Lift Surgery?

 Unlike a breast augmentation, a breast lift will not alter the size of your breasts.
 This makes the surgery an excellent option for women who are satisfied with the size of their breasts, but not their shape or firmness.
 Patients who want to alter the size or position of their breasts along with their size should consider getting a breast augmentation and a breast lift at the same time.

-If you are unhappy with your breasts but otherwise have a good self-image, there is no reason to live with this one issue.
-A breast lift can give you back the perky, firm breasts you were used to before children or gravity took their toll.
+If you dislike the droopiness of your breasts, you don’t have to merely live with the issue.
+A breast lift can restore the perky, firm breasts you used to have before children or gravity took their toll.
 Whether you want to look good in a bikini or to be more physically comfortable while running, a breast lift might be right for you.

 During your initial consultation, your plastic surgeon will do a physical examination of your breasts.